mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 ## Publishing Your Package

-To publish a package to the npm registry, run the `npm publish` command in your terminal.

-If you aren't signed in to npm, you're going to be prompted to do so.
+To publish a package to npm, run `npm publish` (if you aren't signed in to npm, you're going to be prompted to do so).

 ```shell:terminal
 npm publish
 ```

-There's one problem though.
+You might run into this problem.

 ```shell:terminal
 403 Forbidden